Everyday Healthy Recipes

 • Form walnut-size meatballs (rub a little oil on your hands to prevent the meat sticking to them).
 You should have about 25 meatballs.

-• In a large non-stick pan heat up about 2 teaspoons of oil and fry the meatballs over a medium heat for about 2 minutes just until lightly browned turning them over several times.
+• In a large non-stick pan heat about 2 teaspoons of oil and fry the meatballs over a medium heat for about 2 minutes just until lightly browned turning them over several times.
 They will finish cooking in the soup.
 Transfer to a plate and set aside.

 Make the soup

-• In a large pot heat up 1 tablespoon of oil, then add the onion and leek and fry gently for 3 minutes until softened stirring often.
+• In a large pot heat 1 tablespoon of oil, then add the onion and leek and fry gently for 3 minutes until softened stirring often.

 • Add the cubed potatoes, grated carrot and celeriac, most of the stock, cover and bring to the boil then lower the heat and simmer for 5 minutes.